-In September 2021, Transit Police and four other small police agencies (New Westminster, West Vancouver, Delta and Port Moody) formed an Integrated Professional Standards Unit.
-In late 2022, Delta Police withdrew from the integrated unit.
-Currently, Inspector Mullin from the Transit Police is designated as the officer in charge.
+In September 2021, an Integrated Professional Standards Unit was formed with a number of small police agencies and, currently, the participating police agencies are Transit Police, New Westminster, West Vancouver, and Port Moody.
+Presently, Inspector Mullin from the Transit Police is designated as the officer in charge.
 Each agency provides a certain number of police investigators and the investigative workload is shared.